-5.2 Source Referencing & Handing in Papers
+4.2 Source Referencing

-During your studies at THUAS, you are expected to use the American Psychological Association (APA).
-These rules, known as APA style, are laid down in a student manual, which is published on the student portal.
+During your studies at THUAS, you are expected to use the documentation style of the American Psychological Association (APA).
 All essays and assignments should have in-text references and a separate reference list.
-An essay and/or assignment without correct referencing will not be marked and referred to the ESCOM Exam Board.
+An essay and/or assignment without correct referencing will not be marked.